11. Code Generation¶

-This section describes the translation of control sequences expressed in CDL to a building automation system.
+This section describes the translation of control sequences expressed in CDL to a building automation system (BAS).
+The translation needs to be done only if the target BAS does not support CDL.

-Translating the CDL library to a building automation system to make it available as part of a product line needs to be done only when the CDL library is updated, and hence only developers need to perform this step.
+Translating the CDL library to a BAS to make it available as part of a product line needs to be done only when the CDL library is updated, and hence only developers need to perform this step.
 However, translation of a CDL-conforming control sequence that has been developed for a specific building will need to be done for each building project.

 Use of CDL control sequences for building operation, or use of such sequences in a verification test module, consists of the following steps: